Catherine Macartney

+Travel to Tashkent

-In 1915 Percy Sykes and Ella Sykes journeyed to Tashkent to relieve them.
+In 1915, Percy Sykes and Ella Sykes journeyed to Tashkent to relieve them.
 The journey took them over a month.
-Whilst they were there they travelled further.
+While they were there, they travelled further.
 Ella was the first British woman to pass through the "Katta Dawan" pass that was 13,000 feet high.
-Their journey home also took a month and these journeys were recorded in photographs.
+Their journey home also took a month, and these journeys were recorded in photographs.

 Catherine published her memoirs detailing her time in Kashgar in 1931.
 She helped the archaeologists who discovered the Dunhuang manuscripts.